How Does The Forklift Proximity Alert System Work

 Systems using magnetic field detectors use electromagnetic fields to measure direction, rotation, presence, angle, and current to detect disturbances, if any, in the area.

 The system works when there’s continuous communication between its two main components, viz, the Equipment Protection Unit or EPU and the Personal Protection Unit or the PPU.
-The EPU is mounted on to the forklift and fitted with an audible and visual alert system to alert operators in the event of a potentially hazardous situation.
+The EPU is mounted on to the Forklift and fitted with an audible and visual alert system to alert operators in the event of a potentially hazardous situation.
 It contains a magnetic antenna to generate a magnetic field with a ferrite core.
-The PPU is powered by lithium-thionyl-chloride batteries and is worn by pedestrians as a safety vest or a hat.
-It provides an alert either as vibration or as an audible alert if a forklift is nearby.
-And if the PPU deforms the magnetic field of the EPU, both systems sound an alert.
-An EPU is expensive – it costs around $1000, while PPUs costs around $100 per pad.
+The PPU powered by lithium-thionyl-chloride batteries and is worn by pedestrians as a safety vest or a hat.
+It provides an alert either as vibration or as an audible alert, and if the PPU deforms the magnetic field of the EPU, both systems will sound an alarm.

-- Area Control: The proximity alert system can be configured to match the specific needs of the work environment.
-The magnetic field generator can be placed on any equipment or vehicle according to the establishment’s safety concerns.
-It can be operated with multiple vehicles and multiple personal alarm devices.
-Similarly, it can be customized for congested and heavy traffic areas.
+- Area Control: The proximity alert system configured to match the specific needs of the work environment.
+The magnetic field generator placed on any equipment or vehicle according to the establishment’s safety concerns.
+It can operate together with multiple Forklift and multiple personal alarm devices.
+Similarly, the safety system able to customize for congested and diverse traffic areas.

 - Remote Event Monitoring: This feature allows a business to record and assess its safety events and other operational information.
-Email reports can be automatically generated to offer users information about a wide range of factors like warning alerts, danger alerts, collision avoidance alerts between vehicles, and even detect violations, if any, in an identified area.
-You can use the report to identify the need for personnel training, reduce the loss of PPU tags, identify inactive PPU tags, and even study traffic problems.
+Email reports automatically generated to offer users information about a wide range of factors like warning alerts, danger alerts, collision avoidance alerts between vehicles, and even detect violations, if any, in an identified area.
+You can use the report to determine the need for personnel training, reduce the loss of PPU tags, identify inactive PPU tags, and even study traffic problems.
 The reports can also be customized to match an establishment’s specific requirements.
-For regular updates, users are also offered access to online dashboards.
+For regular updates, users can access to online dashboards.

-Needless to say, implementing this technology requires significant investment and training to help employees manage the learning curve.
-And that is why these proximity systems can be rented or leased as well.
+Implementing the forklift safety technology requires significant investment and training to help employees manage the learning curve.
+Another option is to request for the proximity systems to rented or leased.